anastasiajsokol/StaticLock/README.md

-# Static Lock Toolchain
+# StaticLock Toolchain

-A system for adding password-locked content to static websites.
+Tool for smoothly adding password protected content without a trusted oracle.

-## Development Tools
+## Development Tool

 The development command line tool is named `staticlock` and serves to make it easy for you to secure directories before deploying your static site.